isimmons/astro-course-demo/src/content/posts/the-importance-of-audio-quality.md

 ---
+title: The importance of audio quality
+description: An exploration of the role of audio quality in music production and the impact on listener experience.
 author: pam-beesely
 categories: ["insights"]
 date: 08/10/2021
 featured: false
 cover: ./images/speaker.jpg
-title: The importance of audio quality
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.